abtv/dotfiles/README.md

 4. Run `install.sh`

-5. Run `setup.sh`

-6. Run vim and then :PlugInstall
+5. Run vim and then :PlugInstall

 ## Karabiner